-Based on the results of the quantification process to identify the GHG reduction potential from the 2020 CAP (see Chapter 3), the City determined that the statewide targets for 2030 and 2050 cannot be directly applied to San Mateo.
-These targets are not feasible at this time, based on the City's emissions profile and given City staffing and resources, projected population growth, and community characteristics.
-To ensure that the CAP can continue to serve as a Qualified GHG Reduction Strategy, San Mateo has set its 2030 and 2050 targets based on the State's recommended per-capita targets for local efforts.
+Based on the results of the quantification process to identify the GHG reduction potential from this CAP (see Chapter 3), the City determined that the statewide targets for 2030 and 2045 were appropriate for San Mateo.
+To ensure that the CAP can continue to serve as a Qualified GHG Reduction Strategy, San Mateo has set its 2030 and 2045 targets to align with the State's targets.
+In the quantification of the CAP measures, 2040 is used as an interim benchmark as it aligns with the horizon of Strive San Mateo General Plan 2040 and tracks progress towards the 2045 target.
+These targets are meant to serve as ceilings for future GHG emissions.
+As discussed in the following chapter, the City has the potential to achieve greater GHG reductions, decreasing emissions below these levels.